Azure/teams-event-distributor/README.md

 The solution deploys the following components:

 - Azure Front Door for global load balancing and failover
-- 2x Azure API Management in Consumption tier, in two different regions for resiliency
+- n number of Azure API Management instances in Consumption tier, in different regions for resiliency
 - Azure Application Insights including on Azure Portal Dashboard for monitoring
-- 2x Azure Storage Accounts with one Table storage each.
+- n number of Azure Storage Accounts with one Table storage each.
 These are only being used (and only will incur costs) when using the table-storage mode for a high number of backend URLs

 <p align="center">
     <br>